AlliedSignal and Asbestos

-AlliedSignal Asbestos Litigation
+AlliedSignal Asbestos Lawsuits

 Many people faced asbestos exposure over the years because of the products made by AlliedSignal and its subsidiaries.
 Some of those people got sick with mesothelioma as a result and filed lawsuits against AlliedSignal or Honeywell:

 - $1.1 Million for Mesothelioma.
 In 2002, a jury in California awarded a man $1.1 million for his mesothelioma resulting from asbestos-containing brake components.
-The man developed the asbestos cancer after working on brakes on his family vehicles for years.
+The man developed asbestos cancer after working on brakes on his family vehicles for years.
 The jury assigned AlliedSignal 100% of the liability for failing to warn of the risks of the brakes it sold.

 - $53 Million for Mesothelioma and Wrongful Death.
 Also in 2002, a New York jury awarded $53 million to the family of a man who died from mesothelioma.
-At the time, it was the largest single plaintiff asbestos verdict in the state’s history.
+At the time, it was the largest single-plaintiff asbestos verdict in the state’s history.
 Stephen Brown had worked as a brake mechanic in the 1960s and 1970s.
 The suit named Honeywell as a defendant, and the jury assigned nearly 46% of the liability to the company.

 - $18 Million for Mesothelioma Death.
 An Arkansas mechanic died from mesothelioma in 2017 after working with asbestos brakes for years.
-During trial, his attorneys said he worked on ten to twelve brakes per day for more than a decade.
+During the trial, his attorneys said he worked on ten to twelve brakes per day for more than a decade.
 The jury found Honeywell liable for the man’s illness and death.